basho-labs/the-basho-community/README.md

 ### Release Cycles and Versioning

-We probably won't get too in-depth with the versioning and release cycles.
+Since community as code will be driven by feel over functionality, we probably won't get too in-depth with the versioning and release cycles.
 For now:

-* A new release of the Riak Community will happen on the first work day of each month (time and resource-permitting)
+* A new release of The Riak Community will happen on the first work day of each month (time and resource-permitting)
 * Each new version will be a minor version increase (i.e. "v0.2" will follow "v0.1")

 ### Contributing